ucsd-cse124-fa22/proj4-Anoop-Gunawardhena/README.md

-This is the info document for Project 4: Surfstore, a part of CSE 124 Networked Services, in compiling this user manual, I have included sections from the original assignment document for your privilege.
+This is the info document for Project 4: Surfstore, a part of CSE 124 Networked Services, in compiling this user manual, I have included sections from the original assignment document for your privilege to better describe how this application works and its key integral components.
+However if you are interested in just using it : [Usage instructions](#Usage)

 SurfStore is a networked file storage application that is based on Dropbox, and lets you sync files to and from the “cloud”.I have implemented the cloud service and a demo client which interacts with the service via gRPC.
 Multiple clients can concurrently connect to the SurfStore service to access a common, shared set of files.
 Clients accessing SurfStore “see” a consistent set of updates to files, but SurfStore does not offer any guarantees about operations across files, meaning that it does not support multi-file transactions (such as atomic move).